miloncl/System-Usage-Analysis/README.md

 # DSC 180B

 ## Introduction
+- ...

 ## Overview
+- We try to closely follow the template for Data Science projects by <a href="https://drivendata.github.io/cookiecutter-data-science/">Cookie Cutter Data Sciece </a>
 ```
 Project
 ├── .gitignore         <- Files to keep out of version control (e.g. data/binaries).